 The Board has formed a Nominating Committee that is responsible for selecting and nominating persons to serve as Trustees of the Fund.
 The Nominating Committee is responsible for both nominating candidates to be appointed by the Board to fill vacancies and for nominating candidates to be presented to Shareholders for election.
 In performing its responsibilities, the Nominating Committee will consider candidates recommended by management of the Fund and by Shareholders and evaluate them both in a similar manner, as long as the recommendation submitted by a Shareholder includes at a minimum: the name, address and telephone number of the recommending Shareholder and information concerning the Shareholder's interests in the Fund in sufficient detail to establish that the Shareholder held Shares on the relevant record date; and the name, address and telephone number of the recommended nominee and information concerning the recommended nominee's education, professional experience, and other information that might assist the Nominating Committee in evaluating the recommended nominee's qualifications to serve as a trustee.
 The Nominating Committee may employ and compensate counsel, consultants or advisers to assist it in discharging its responsibilities.
-The Nominating Committee will consist of each of the Fund's Independent Trustees.
-As the Fund is recently organized, the Nominating Committee did not hold any meetings during the last fiscal year.
+The Nominating Committee currently consists of each of the Fund's Independent Trustees.
+The Nominating Committee held one meeting during the last fiscal year.